transcend-io/helm-charts/README.md

 **Prerequisite:** A working kubernetes cluster with `alb` ingress controller deployed.
 LLM Classifer application requires Nvidia GPU to run, so please make sure cluster supports `nvidia.com/gpu` resource if you planning to deploy LLM Classifier service along with sombra.

-### Deploying Sombra with dropping tls at loadbalancer
+### Deploying Sombra with dropping TLS at Load Balancer

-Follwoing is an example `values.yaml` file for deploying Sombra in a EKS cluster.
+The following is an example `values.yaml` file for deploying Sombra in a EKS cluster.
 Here we exposing Sombra `sombra-transcend-ingress` server, for communication with Transcend, with internet facing load balancer and Sombra internal `sombra-customer-ingress` server, for communication with internal services, with internal load balancer.